 The biggest challenge is to advance AI across the breadth of the economy.
 Most companies in Germany are not even in the planning phase here.
 Only 5% of companies state that they use AI applications - another 2% intend to do so in the future.
 75%, on the other hand, believe that AI is not relevant to them at all (BMWi 2018).

 AI is not just about products and consumers, but also about processes and workflows in companies.
 Intelligent assistance systems will primarily take over routine activities and rule-based tasks.
 This opens up spaces for more creative, social and service activities.
 In addition, the possibilities for collaborative work between humans and machines are growing.
 AI will replace numerous

 For the development of AI-supported applications, companies must be able to react quickly to technological changes.
 At stake is nothing less than the international competitiveness of the German and European economy.
 In addition to basic infrastructural requirements, the acquisition of

 The company and social partners play a decisive role in this.
 In an increasingly complex economic and working world, blanket legal regulations do not offer successful solutions.
 Company management and employees themselves know best what the concrete consequences of technological change are in the company or in the workplace.
 Collective agreements and works agreements can be important instruments for responding flexibly to market dynamics.
 What counts here above all is speed.
-The digital transformation in the company can only succeed if the employees themselves help to shape and support the change process.
-This also often requires a new mindset that is characterized by openness to new things and, above all, focuses on the opportunities.
+The digital transformation in the company can only succeed if the employees themselves help shape and support the change process.
+This often requires a new mindset that is characterized by openness to new things and, above all, a focus on opportunities.